judepark/judetheterrible/src/pages/blogs/2018-09-11---An-Interview-with-Me/index.md

 ---
-title: A Sit-Down with Jude
+title: An Interview with Me
 date: "2018-09-11T23:46:37.121Z"
 layout: post
 draft: false
-path: "/posts/a-sit-down-with-jude"
+path: "/posts/an-interview-with-me"
 category: "Personal Writing"
 tags:
   - "About Me"
-description: "For anyone who wants a longer introduction (bless you):"
+description: "I'm practicing for the job interview I can't seem to get."
 ---

-For anyone who wants a longer introduction (bless you):

 ##Who are you?
 I am an interaction designer in pursuit of fairness.
 I have 3 years of experience conducting UX research and design under my belt.
 I completed a masters (*UX Design* and *Information Systems Design*), and a bachelors (*Anthropology*, *Linguistics* and *History*).
 As a designer I create fair products and services that do not hinder the user by eliminating mismatches between the user and the system.